 This old-fashioned Classic Macaroni Salad is an easy and delicious make-ahead side dish.
-It serves a crowd and is perfect for potlucks, cookouts and summer picnics.
-Elbow pasta is coated with a simple mayonnaise-based dressing with chopped bell pepper, red onion, crunchy celery and peas.
+It serves a crowd and is perfect for potlucks, cookouts, and summer picnics.
+Elbow pasta is coated with a simple mayonnaise-based dressing with chopped bell pepper, red onion, crunchy celery, and peas.
 It’s creamy pasta deliciousness!

 This salad brings back so many childhood memories… when I was growing up, no family reunion was ever complete without macaroni salad.
 It was (and still is!) one of my favorite side dishes.
 It’s a perfect accompaniment to baked BBQ chicken thighs or BBQ pork ribs.

 Macaroni Salad Ingredients